Skip to content

 Simplicity

-One thing I’ve always loved about e-commerce is the underlying simplicity of what it takes to set up a functional, online storefront.
-As long as you’re not engineering your own custom e-commerce platform, there really are only four things you need to do before you can start selling online:
+One thing I’ve always loved about e-commerce is the underlying simplicity of setting up a functional online storefront.
+If we set aside the complex needs of external integrations that provide business-critical functionality and focus solely on launching an extremely basic, minimal representation of what the e-commerce site needs to function, we find that there are really only four things you need to do before you can start placing test transactions online:

 1. Choose a platform